andrewRowlinson/mplsoccer/docs/source/index.rst

 Why mplsoccer exists?
 ---------------------

-I started mplsoccer to share some of the tools I had built for the OptaPro Analytics Forum.
+mplsoccer shares some of the tools I built for the OptaPro Analytics Forum.
 At the time there weren't any open-sourced python tools.
 Now alternatives exist, such as `matplotsoccer <https://pypi.org/project/matplotsoccer/>`_